rerobots/docs/pages/tutorials/vpn_brunelhand.md

 Now that the workspace instance has the status of `READY`, find the section "VPN" on the page and click the "add new client" button.
-The response might be slow (approx. 10 seconds).
+The response might be slow (approximately 10 seconds).
 When completed, there will be a new entry in the list of "client identifiers" with a "one-time download" link.
 Like the URL for your SSH key, this can be used precisely once.
 When ready, select "one-time download" to get an OVPN file.
 If something goes wrong, then try "add new client"